NAMI HelpLine

 • The pandemic has led many to be more open with others about their mental health, but this does not always translate to better outcomes – people of color are less likely to say they are coping well with changes to everyday life during the pandemic compared to white respondents, despite being more open about their mental health.

-Living with a Mood Disorder
+Living With A Mood Disorder

 People diagnosed with a mood disorder experience symptoms and impacts in a variety of ways.
 These impacts have a particularly strong effect on relationships, with many participants reporting that their diagnosis affects how they are treated by others, which may lead them to feel misunderstood.